NathanBiette/EpicDungeonQuest/README.md

 - any skill from Donjon and Dragon (lockpicking, acrobatics, tracking ...)
 - a specific craft (weapons smithing, poison making, potion brewing ...)

+Only one skill bonus can be used on a check at any time.

 ### At level 1 :
 At the creation of your character you have a certain amount of skill points to spend on skills.

-Total amount of points = 5 + 2*(max[ (int / 4) – 10 , 0] + max[ (per / 4) – 10 , 0])
+Total amount of points = 5 + 2x(max[ (int / 4) – 10 , 0] + max[ (per / 4) – 10 , 0])

 ### Each time you level-up:

-Amount of skill point for each level-up = [ 5 + 2*(max[ (int / 4) – 10 , 0] + max[ (per / 4) – 10 , 0])] / 5
+Amount of skill point for each level-up = [ 5 + 2x(max[ (int / 4) – 10 , 0] + max[ (per / 4) – 10 , 0])] / 5

 (The minimum amount of skill points earned for a level-up is at least 1)

 Points can be spent freely on existing skills or new skills which the player decides to add to the existing skills.

 Examples of skills :
--Longsword mastery
+- Longsword mastery
--Acrobatics
--Elemental fire magic
--Sailing
+- Acrobatics
+- Fireball spell
+- Sailing
--Horse riding
+- Horse riding
--Forge
-…
+- Weapon smithing
+- Lockpicking
+- Lute playing<br>
+...

 ## IV.
 Health points and Mana points

 ### Health

 If your character gets hurt, he loses health points.
 If the character’s health reaches 0, he passes out and keep losing health point until he manages a constitution check to stabilise his state.
-An ally can help an injured player and stabilise him to 0 HP.
+An ally can help an injured player and stabilise him to 0 HP.<br>
 If a character’s health reaches -10HP the character dies.

 ### Mana